Koenkk/zigbee2mqtt.io/docs/devices/MCCGQ11LM.md

 ### Pairing
 Press and hold the reset button on the device for +- 5 seconds (until the blue light starts blinking).
 After this the device will automatically join.
-If this doesn't work, after starting the pairing process with the long press, keep short pressing the button aprroximately onece a second until the interview process is finished.
+If this doesn't work, after starting the pairing process with the long press, keep short pressing the button aprroximately once a second until the interview process is finished.

 ### Troubleshooting: device stops sending messages/disconnects from network